You are here :

 How much money does the council have to save?

-Islington is being hit harder than any other London borough by government cuts - we are having to save around £100m between 1 April 2011 and 31 March 2015.
+Islington is being hit harder than any other London borough by government cuts - we have had to reduce our spending by £127m between 1 April 2011 and 31 March 2015.
 This is due to a combination of a cut in government grants, together with additional costs outside of our control, for example, the increasing cost of waste disposal, or changes in the borough’s population meaning that more people need council services.

 Does the council keep money in reserves at the same time as making cuts?